 Edventure Frome – working with young people – MAKE course

-MAKE course – Young adults aged 18-35 including those who are out of work, looking for a new direction and who want to gain confidence.
+Edventure offer the MAKE course to young adults aged 18-35 whether you are out of work, looking for a new direction or just want to gain confidence.
 Spend 3 weeks in a team learning to design, make and sell products made from raw materials such as metal, wood, fabric, silver and leather.
-Students work with a local maker to create things to sell at the Frome Independent Market.
-See the website for the course times and booking form.
-FREE.

 Positive People – support for those not in work